-- If Autostart is enabled, insert the CD into your CD-ROM drive.
-The Documentation Browser starts automatically. - If Autostart is disabled or is not enabled for all users, use one of the following procedures: - If you are using a Windows operating system, insert the CD into the CD-ROM drive and click Start --> Run.
-In the Open field, type e:\win32.bat where e is the drive letter of the CD-ROM drive, and click OK.

-If you are using Red Hat Linux, insert the CD into the CD-ROM drive; then, run the following command from the /mnt/cdrom directory: sh runlinux.sh
+- If Autostart is enabled, insert the CD into the CD drive.
+The Documentation Browser starts automatically. - If Autostart is disabled or is not enabled for all users, use one of the following procedures: - If you are using a Windows operating system, insert the CD into the CD drive and click Start --> Run.
+In the Open field, type e:\win32.bat - where e is the drive letter of the CD drive, and click OK. - If you are using Red Hat Linux, insert the CD into the CD drive; then, run the following command from the /mnt/cdrom directory: sh runlinux.sh